 A crown strengthens your existing, damaged tooth so as to preserve its functionality.
 Dental crowns are also commonly known as caps (because a crown sits over your existing tooth, covering the entire outer surface) There are many types of crowns from all white porcelain, to gold/silver, to porcelain fused to metal.

-Root Canal treatment is undertaken as an option when the tooth has become infected, and the patient is anxious to save the tooth.
+Root Canal treatment is undertaken as a general dentistry option when the tooth has become infected, and the patient is anxious to save the tooth.
 Success of root canal is multifactorial and the dentist will explain the risks to you during your consultation.

-Extractions are undertaken when the tooth is no longer viable and a potential source of infection or pain for the patient.
+Extractions are undertaken when the tooth is no longer viable and a potential source of infection or pain for the patient who may be seeking an emergency dentist in Dublin.
 This course of treatment is normally arrived at when all other options are not possible or when for financial/personal reasons the patient does not wish to try to save the tooth.

-Composite white fillings are the most used direct filling we employ in the clinic today.
+Composite white fillings are the most used direct filling we employ in general dentistry.
 Much of the early limitations of composites such as shrinkage and wear resistance have been mostly eliminated newer materials and techniques.
 Nine out of ten cavities can be restored confidently now in the clinic.

 Dentures/False Teeth—Dentures, as most people know, are removable prostheses designed to replace the teeth and the gums following extractions of your natural teeth.
-Sometimes they can be used solely as an interim measure until the bone heals and a more fixed solution can be realised, such as the implant or bridge.
+Sometimes they can be used solely as an interim measure until the bone heals and a more fixed solution can be realised, such as the Dental implant or bridge.

 Indirect Inlays and onlays are made outside the mouth, usually in a dental laboratory, and are then cemented to the tooth in the surgery.
 They can be made in tooth coloured porcelain, gold or a material called composite.
-Inlays and onlays are strong and long lasting and suitable for the chewing surfaces of the back teeth.
+Inlays and onlays are strong and long lasting and suitable tool of general dentistry for the chewing surfaces of the back teeth.